pism/pism/ACKNOWLEDGE.rst

 To acknowledge PISM funding please include the statement:

-    Development of PISM is supported by NSF grant PLR-1644277 and NASA grant NNX17AG65G.
+    Development of PISM is supported by NSF grants PLR-1603799 and PLR-1644277 and NASA grant NNX17AG65G.

 Citing